QianLi-Ocean/Antarctic_MWdriven_Abyssal_Circulation_Change/Databases/README_Databases.md

 ### Databases
-#### This folder contains all informations on the model, model outputs and observational datasets in the paper:
+#### This folder contains all informations on the model, model output and observational datasets in the paper:
 > Li, Qian, Matthew H. England, Andy McC.
 Hogg, Stephen R. Rintoul, & Adele K. Morrison, 2022: Abyssal ocean overturning slowdown and warming driven by Antarctic meltwater, Accepted.
 - - - -
 <details>